richarvey/nginx-php-fpm/README.md

 ...
 ?>
 ```
+### Skip Templating
+In order to speed up install time if templating is not required and you have a lot of files in your web root that you don't wish to be scanned, simply include the flag below:

+'''-e TEMPLATE_NGINX_HTML=0'''

 ### Template anything
 Yes ***ANYTHING***, any variable exposed by a linked container or the **-e** flag lets you template your config files.
 This means you can add redis, mariaDB, memcache or anything you want to your application very easily.